 Elyse Tonna

-Areas of interest: Ecological thinking, Post-fossil fuel cultures, new materialism, post-/Anthropocene, speculative futures, threatened landscapes, living heritage
+Areas of interest: Ecological thinking, post-fossil fuel cultures, new materialisms, post-/Anthropocene, speculative futures, threatened landscapes, living heritage

-Why are you a part of Magic Carpets: I was invited by Margerita Pulè, from Unfinished Art Space, and Sabine and Thomas Beusch, from Mahalla Festival, to collaborate with them to develop a residency programme for emerging artists in Malta in 2023.
-I naturally accepted since the values of the Magic Carpets platform align with personal motivations; supporting emerging artists and their movement across spaces and time.
+Why are you a part of Magic Carpets: I was invited by Margerita Pulè, from Unfinished Art Space, and Sabine and Thomas Beusch, from the Mahalla Festival, to collaborate with them in developing a residency programme for emerging artists in Malta in 2023.
+I readily accepted as the values of the MagiC Carpets platform are in alignment with my personal motivations; namely supporting emerging artists and facilitating their movement across spaces and time.

 Magic Carpets project | Beyond What Drifts Us Apart